 The uncommon look worked because of the utter charm Keaton brought to the role.
 Interestingly, Allen allowed her to choose her own clothing for the film, so the selection was very organic.
 Although noted fashion designer Ralph Lauren supplied the clothes, he credited the actress for conceiving what Annie would wear.
 Lauren said, "Annie’s style was Diane’s style - very eclectic.
 Oversized jackets and vests, floppy men's hats, and cowboy boots.
 We shared a sensibility, but she had a style that was all her own.
 Annie Hall was pure Diane Keaton."

 Ladies, entranced by the modern-woman vibe, scrambled to copy the androgynous style.
 That paved the way for future stars like singer Annie Lennox and actress Tilda Swinton, who took the idea to the next level.

 - Photo: Universal Pictures

 When you think of wardrobe in Fast Times at Ridgemont High, the first thing that likely springs to mind is that red bathing suit Phoebe Cates famously wears in one scene.
 The second thing you think of, though, is Vans sneakers.
 They're the shoes worn by Sean Penn's character, perpetual stoner Jeff Spicoli.
 His preferred pair has a black-and-white checkerboard design.

 Vans had been around since the 1970s.
 Thanks to the rubber soles that made them extra grippy, they were popular among skateboarders, and were therefore a regular component of that culture.
 The public at large had little to no knowledge of them.
 Until Spicoli, that is.
-Fast Times sent Vans into the mainstream, kicking off a trend among young people.
+As detailed in the Hollywood Reporter, Fast Times sent Vans into the mainstream, kicking off a trend among young people.
 Even kids who had never set foot on a skateboard scrambled to obtain a pair.